 If I have an AOBRD, when do I need to switch to an ELD?

 Carriers and drives who used automatic on-board recording devices (AOBRDs) were permitted to continue using them for two more years after the ELD mandate took effect.
-All carriers and drivers were required by law to switch to ELDs as of December 16, 2019.
-Learn more about ELD compliance.
+All carriers and drivers must switch to ELDs as of December 16, 2019.